I'm the Personal Trainer Who Doesn't Like the Gym

 This is a space that I aim to create and can also, thankfully, be found in many locations, but truthfully and unfortunately, we aren't spoilt for choice, unless you happen to be in the very heart of a very big city.
 Things are slowly changing for the better though with diverse spaces opening up all the time.

-In my case, near me, in the north of north London, Arnos Grove, there actually isn't a gym or fitness space that I want to be at.
+In my case, near me, in north London, Arnos Grove, there actually isn't a gym or fitness space that I want to be at.
 I don't like saying that, but it's true.
 The gym spaces around me are all typical, 2D, non-inclusive, non-diverse spaces that haven't changed in format for the last 30 years.
-Therefore for me, the gym continues to be somewhere I am either thinking about quitting.. or re-starting.

 We can also embrace alternative forms of exercise, remembering that fitness doesn't have to revolve around the gym.
-Explore alternative forms of physical activity such as outdoor sports, dance classes, yoga, or home workouts.
+Explore alternative forms of physical activity such as outdoor sports or dance classes.

 Best of all, you don't even need to leave your home.